brunobord/rad-hack/sources/english/rad-hack.md

 When a character is reduced to zero Hit Points (HP) they are taken **Out of Action (OofA)**.
 They are unconscious and cannot make any actions.
 When the fight is over and/or the characters are out of danger, a character that is taken OofA rolls a d8 on the OofA table to see what happens to them.
 If they survive they gain 1d4 HP immediately.
 That character is now back on their feet and no longer OofA.

-*If the characters lose the fight or are unable to recover the body of a character, they character is lost forever!*
+*If the characters lose the fight or are unable to recover the body of a character, their character is lost forever!*

 ## Powerful opponents